-Dayan and Sharon crossed the canal at 10 a.m. and met with the paratrooper force on the Egyptian side.
-From there, Dayan traveled to the 162nd Division’s command headquarters.
-Later on, Dayan, at Sharon’s request, accompanied Sharon to the Chinese Farm where he met with Amnon Reshef, the commanding officer of the 14th Brigade, which had fought continuously from the first day of the war.
+At 10 a.m., Dayan and Sharon crossed the canal and met with the paratroopers, and Dayan then traveled to the 162nd Division’s command headquarters.
+Dayan later accompanied Sharon to the Chinese Farm, where he met with Amnon Reshef, the commanding officer of the 14th Brigade, which had fought continuously from the first day of the war.
 Reshef told Dayan about the fierce battles his brigade had fought in the last several days to ensure access to the bridgehead.
-Dayan gave the following instructions to the brigade commander and the division commander: “You have the mandate to speed ahead.
+Dayan instructed Reshef and the division commander: “You have the mandate to speed ahead.
 Blow them away!
 And don’t ask anyone, because you have the mandate to push north.”
-Then, Dayan returned to the Southern Command where he issued other instructions.
-He was still worried about attrition rates and asked the commanders to do everything in its power to keep it from happening.
-He spoke about the ramps the Egyptian had built that he saw on his visit west of the canal, saying it was possible to seize them to facilitate northward progress.
+Then, Dayan returned to the Southern Command, where he issued further instructions.
+Still worried about attrition rates, he asked the commanders to do everything to prevent attrition.
+Speaking about the ramps the Egyptian had built, he said it was possible to seize them to help the northward advance.
 Dayan added that he had issued similar instructions to the division commanders.

-At 9 p.m. the government met, and the Chief of Staff reported that many enemy forces had been destroyed that day, including 150 tanks, 19 airplanes, and six helicopters.
-Still, he noted that the Egyptian army had not reached its breaking point and there was no sign indicating that Egypt was working for a ceasefire.
-In his review, Dayan stressed the IDF’s rate of attrition, noting there was no way of knowing how long the fighting might last.
-The reports on the political front were still unclear.
-The word from Kissinger was that once Kosygin returned from Cairo, intensive talks would begin to achieve the Soviet ceasefire proposal.
-Kissinger promised that, for now, he would stall to gain time.
+When the government met at 9 p.m., Elazar reported on significant enemy losses, but noted that the Egyptian army had not reached its breaking point and there was no sign that Egypt wanted a ceasefire.
+Dayan stressed the IDF’s attrition rate and the unknown duration of the fighting.
+The reports on the political front remained unclear.
+Kissinger reported expecting talks would resume about the Soviet ceasefire proposal once Kosygin returned from Cairo, and promised that he would stall to gain time.

 In the morning of October 19, IDF troops on the Egyptian bank of the canal renewed their momentum.
-Dayan was pleased that the commands issued to the 143rd Division to move north accorded with his proposal.
-Dayan suggested ways to reduce losses to the Chief of Staff, especially losses resulting from shelling on the Israeli bridges over the canal because of the troops concentrated in the space.
-He proposed preparing several locations for the arrival of supplies in order to decentralize the forces.
-He also suggested trying to push the enemy’s artillery back to reduce its accuracy.
-He also suggested that the IAF would not operate in missile protected areas and, at this stage, not assist ground troops push west of the canal.
+Dayan was pleased that the commands to the 143rd Division to move north accorded with his proposal.
+Dayan gave Elazar suggestions for reducing losses, especially losses resulting from shelling on the Israeli canal bridges over the canal.
+These included preparing several locations for the arrival of supplies in order to decentralize the now concentrated forces and push the enemy’s artillery back to reduce its accuracy.
+He also suggested that the IAF should avoid missile-protected areas at this stage, not assist ground troops west of the canal.

-Dayan posed the army’s current dilemma: where next?
-The options were to attack along the canal or attack deeper into Egypt towards Cairo.
-Dayan felt that the current advance met Israel’s needs: to move northwards along the canal, threaten Cairo, encircle the Third Army, and control the Suez-Cairo road.
+Dayan posed the army’s current dilemma: Where next?
+The options were attacking along the canal or deeper into Egypt towards Cairo.
+Dayan thought that the current northward advance along the canal, threatening Cairo, encircling the Third Army, and controlling the Suez-Cairo road met Israel’s needs.

 Towards a Ceasfire